shizeeg/jagod/README.md

 </pre>

 Translate &lt;word&gt; from &lt;lang1&gt; to &lt;lang2&gt;
-To see possible language pairs use:
+To see possible language pairs to use:

 <pre>
 !! tr help